knocklabs/docs/pages/getting-started/how-knock-works.md

 ## Security & privacy

-We understand how sensitive user and notification data can be, which is why we built Knock from the ground up with best-in-class practices in mind for securing your data.
+We understand the importance of keeping your user and notification data safe.
+That's why we built Knock with security in mind from day one.
 Our security practices include:

 - Encrypting all of your data at rest, and with TLS while in transit
-- Limiting our internal access to our production database
+- Limiting internal access to our production database
 <!-- - An external bug-bounty program to find any issues and disclose them -->
 - Regular penetration testing (we'd be happy to share the reports with you)